jlemanski1/Tex/README.md

 ![GitHub](https://img.shields.io/github/license/jlemanski1/Tex.svg?style=flat-square)
 ![GitHub last commit](https://img.shields.io/github/last-commit/jlemanski1/Tex.svg?style=flat-square)

-Tex is a minimalist text editor for bash terminals, written in c, with no dependencies.
-The reason for this project is to have a fun way to implement all the knowledge I've recently learned in school.
-Since my school projects have been less exciting, a 64Kb Memory allocator for a recent example.
+Tex is a minimalist text editor for bash terminals, written in c, with 0 dependencies.
+The reason for starting this project was to have a fun way to implement all the knowledge I've recently learned in school.
+Especially since my school projects have been less exciting, a 64Kb Memory allocator for a recent example.
 Has no relation to the typesetting system, TeX.
 - - -